gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/example.gif">
 </div>

-Specifically, scrolling part of the background vertically, while another part of the background (the heads up display in the upper quarter of the screen) remains stationary, can't be done by interacting with the PPU in the "normal" way.
+When scrolling the screen vertically, the entire screen has to scroll together.
+Partial vertical scrolling, where part of the screen remains stationary (the Heads Up Display) while another part (the game area) scrolls, can't be done by interacting with the PPU in the "normal" way.

-In contrast, keeping part of the screen stationary and scrolling the rest of the screen *horizontally* is completely well-defined.
+Partial *horizontal* scrolling, on the other hand, is completely well-defined.

 <div class="nes-screenshot">